 Whenever we follow a belief instead of knowledge and understanding we make a choice and that is simply to NOT know and understand.
 Not knowing and not understanding results in conflicts of beliefs instead of sharing what we know and understand.
 Simply stated, “believing” when we can know and understand confuses and defeats our individual embedded intelligence and therefore our collective embedded intelligence.

-The time is now to re-view and re-new the understanding of all significant philosophies, beliefs, myths, religious documents, and understandings under the microscope of The Theory of Embedded Intelligence for the benefit of all.
+The time is now to re-view and re-new the understanding of all significant philosophies, beliefs, myths, religious documents, and scientific understandings and orthodoxy under the microscope of The Theory of Embedded Intelligence aka The Theory for the benefit of all.

 -William (Bill) D. Mensch Jr.